leon4rd/test/README.md

-## Why did the clown have neck pain? - Because he slept funny
+## Why do pirates not know the alphabet?
+They always get stuck at "C".